HET300 Scientific Methods in Ethology

 Course frequency: Annually

-Lectures and demonstrations/exercises related to the learning goals are given in the first half of the semester.
-Discussion of relevant research methods is included in the lessons.
-In the last half of the course, projects are conducted, with a final presentation and discussion in plenary.
+Lectures and demonstrations/exercises about different aspects of ethological research are given in the first part of the semester.
+Discussion of research methods is included in the lessons.
+Then an ethology project is conducted, with a final presentation and discussion in plenary.
 Lectures are partly in Norwegian, partly in English.

 Project groups have supervisors who must be actively consulted in all stages of the work.

-Martin, P. Bateson, P. 2007.
+Bateson, M & Martin, P. 2021.
 Measuring Behaviour.
-An Introductory Guide, 3rd Ed.
+An Introductory Guide, 4th Edition.
 Cambridge Univ.
 Press, Cambridge.
-(The whole textbook)
+(All chapters are curriculum, 246 pages)

-The total workload of 300 hours can be divided as follows: Lectures and course readings: 100 hours.
-Exercises: 30 hours.
-Project work with presentation: 170 hours.
+The total workload of 250 hours can be divided as follows: Lectures and course readings: 100 hours.
+Project work with presentation: 150 hours.